 A: “In my multiple decade career, I have always been highly interested in technical knits and technical garments that have an efficacious reason for being.
 I think my time designing compressive and figure forming garments has been very valuable in translating that knowledge into Marena’s post-surgical garments.

 For example, when designing a bra, you have to understand the physics behind it, and the patient need or procedure, in order to lift and support correctly.
 How does it fit on the body?
 Does it function correctly?
 Are we addressing the true medical needs of the patient and the clinician?
 That’s at the forefront of my mind.
 The science part in a non-medical device company is just as important as the science part in a medical company.”

-A: “The value of our patented fabric is like no other.
+A: “The value of our proprietary fabric is like no other.
 The ability to maintain compression while not creating binding points, while supporting the skin and skin laxity, keeping scars flat, and managing edema.
 Swelling can be painful, so we’re helping reduce the pain.
 By supporting all those things, the patient may experience a better post-surgical outcome.

 I’ve spent a lot of time in front of doctors who were trying to come up with product solutions to fill their patients’ need.
 One of the core values I learned in that experience is active listening.
 If you’re active listening to your medical professionals, or in some cases, the patients, and you combine that with highly technical design skills, it’s really magic.
 You can really provide solutions to help with whatever problem or need there is after a procedure.”

 A: “The head of design and I have conversations about this on a regular basis.
 Our goal is to bring a product to the patient so that his or her healing journey is comfortable and medically authentic.
 We’re helping people heal— it’s like we’re giving them a hug.
 We feel like we’re part of their support system.